The Morning the Amphitheatre Turns Gold and You Forget How to Breathe

 The trail to Tugela Falls starts flat.
 Deceptively flat.
 You follow the Tugela River through grassland with the Amphitheatre looming ahead — a 5-kilometer crescent of sheer basalt cliff rising 1,200 meters.
 It doesn't look real.
 It looks like someone Photoshopped a wall into the landscape.

-I believed it.
-Standing at the base of Tugela Falls — 948 meters of water cascading down five tiers, the second-tallest waterfall on Earth — you feel small in a way that isn't uncomfortable.
+That wall up there is 180 million years of basalt lava.
+Each visible layer is a separate eruption.
+The San people believed the spirits of the dead lived behind those cliffs.
+Stand at the base of Tugela Falls — 948 meters of water cascading down five tiers, the second-tallest waterfall on Earth — and you feel small in a way that isn't uncomfortable.
 It's the opposite.
-It's a relief from the constant pressure of feeling like you should be bigger, more important, more noticed.
+It's a relief from the constant pressure to be bigger, more important, more noticed.
 Here, being small is the entire point.

 Day Two: Rock Art That Rewrites Your Timeline